Ballpark Roadtrip: Citi Field

 Things move very slowly when you hit the 7 trains, because there's one staircase there with five openings, two of them taped off by the MTA and causing congestion.
 Maybe the MTA will add an additional entrance/exit near 126th Street and perhaps add a handicap accessible elevator.

-Ballpark: B – New ballpark, upgrade from Shea Stadium.
+Ballpark: B - New ballpark, upgrade from Shea Stadium.
 More bathrooms, elevators and restaurants.
 Some bad sight lines and seating.
 Lose plays down the line from some seats.
-Can’t see field from main concourse behind home plate or food court in centerfield.
+Can’t see the field from the main concourse behind home plate or food court in centerfield.
 Seats are more cramped with long rows and so called extended leg room.
 No more box seats.
-No more great firework nights since stadium is enclosed.
-Lovely view of chop shops now.
+No more great firework nights since the stadium is enclosed.
+Lovely view of chop shops across the street in the outfield.

-Fans & Atmosphere: B – Great new ballpark and baseball scene despite Mets fans whining and wanting to fire or trade everybody.
+Fans & Atmosphere: A - Great new ballpark and baseball scene despite Mets fans whining and wanting to fire or trade everybody.
 Great for families but overpriced.
-Tickets in Pepsi Porch Gold (front row) – $60.00 a ticket and you can’t see right field beneath you.
-One fan with a big mouth called Mr. Bingo abused Mets outfielder Carlos Beltran the entire game.
+Tickets in Pepsi Porch Gold (front row) - $60.00 a ticket and you can't see right field beneath you or scoreboard.
+One fan with a big mouth consuming too much alcohol abused Mets outfielder Carlos Beltran the entire game.

-Food: A – Shake Shack burgers and shakes are a must.
+Food: A - Shake Shack burgers and shakes are a must.
 Great fries across the way at Box Frites.
 Sausage and pepper hero sandwiches are excellent.
-Food Cost – $30.50.
+Food Cost - $30.50.
+Amazing upgrade from Shea Stadium's 1964 World's Fair leftovers.
 Not enough tables to eat.

-Mascot: A – Mr. Met, its Mr. Met.
-He should abuse a Phillie Phanatic stuffed doll.
+Mascot: A - Mr. Met, its Mr. Met.
+He should abuse a Phillie Phanatic stuffed doll some times but that would not be Mr. Met.
+Mrs. Met makes appearances some days.
+Always posing for photos and tossing t-shirts in fifth and seventh innings.

-Staff: B – Great friendly staff, a few in a bad mood or think they own the park, its New York after all.
-Ushers always have hand out and security is a bunch of what-to-be cops.
+Staff: B - Great friendly staff, left some of the nasty ushers in Shea.
+A few are in a bad mood or think they own the park, it's New York after all.
+Ushers always have a hand out and security is a bunch of what-to-be cops.

-Team Tradition: D – Mets history is all but absent, you feel like you’re at a Mets game on the road.
-Brooklyn Dodgers are represented in Jackie Robinson Rotunda.
+Team Tradition: D - Mets history is all but absent, you feel like you're at a Mets game on the road.
+Very sterile atmosphere.
+Brooklyn Dodgers are represented in the Jackie Robinson Rotunda.
 Nothing about New York Giants, although Jeff Wilpon said the seats match the color of Polo Grounds.
-Slowly they have been elements, pennants and banners.
-Plans are being made for a Hall of Fame in Bullpen Gate area.
-They laid bases and home plate from Shea in actual spot where parking lot is now.
-They did bring the Home Run Apple and old scoreboard’s NYC skyline over from Shea.
+Slowly they have been photos, pennants and banners.
+Plans are being made for a Hall of Fame.
+They laid bases and home plate from Shea in the actual spot where the parking lot is now.
+They did bring the Home Run Apple and old scoreboard's NYC skyline over from Shea.

-Location: B – The ballpark is in the old parking lot next to where Shea Stadium stood in Corona, Queens.
-Lots of parking, 7 train is best way in and out.
-Train station needs to renovated and handicap accessible.
+Location: B - The ballpark is in the old parking lot next to where Shea Stadium stood in Corona, Queens.
+Lots of parking and people tailgating before game.
+The 7 trains are the best way in and out.
+Train station needs to be renovated and be made handicap accessible.

 Photos taken July 11-12 and 28, 2009 using a Canon EOS 50D Digital SLR with a EF 24-105mm f/4L IS USM Standard Zoom Lens, EF 100-400mm f/4.5-5.6L IS USM Telephoto Zoom Lens.